 (Plead Guilty or No Contest)

-- Pay the fine
+- Pay the fine.

-- Option to plea bargain penalties
+- Option to plea bargain penalties.

-- Incur points on your driving record (could lead to license suspension/revocation)
+- Incur points on your driving record (could lead to license suspension/revocation).

-- Possibly incur increase on auto insurance rates
+- Possibly incur increase on auto insurance rates.

-- Possible option to take driver safety course and get ticket dismissed/points reduced
+- Possible option to take driver safety course and get ticket dismissed/points reduced.

 Learn more about

 If you decide against paying your ticket outright, you can make an appearance in court to see about getting the charges reduced or dropped.
-In some cases, a court appearance does not necessarily mean you are pleading not guilty.
-However, if you decide to plead not guilty, you must follow a specific set of steps that could vary by county.
+In some cases, a court appearance does not necessarily mean you are pleading " not guilty."
+If you decide to fight your traffic ticket, you must follow specific instructions, which could vary by county.